minio/minio-js/API.md

 ---------------------------------------
 <a name="presignedPostPolicy">
 #### presignedPostPolicy
-presignedPostPolicy we can provide security policy specifying conditions restricting what you want to allow in the request, such as bucket name where objects can be uploaded, key name prefixes that you want to allow for the object being created and more.
+presignedPostPolicy we can provide policies specifying conditions restricting what you want to allow in a POST request, such as bucket name where objects can be uploaded, key name prefixes that you want to allow for the object being created and more.

 We need to create our policy first: